JapanFest Celebrates 50th Anniversary

 Events like this help Atlanta keep its reputation as an active, diverse, and welcoming city where people can be themselves, try new things, and showcase what makes their culture so unique.
-This shift in sharing more cultural artistry is what many countries have been engaging in since the internet grew in popularity as an information hub and social platform.
-Varying forms of Japanese entertainment continue to enter mainstream American culture and make their mark.
+This shift in sharing more cultural artistry is how Japanese entertainment continues to enter mainstream American culture and make its mark.

 Tyra Douyon